zhou-neurolab/zhou-neurolab.github.io/People.md

 [[PubMed](https://www.ncbi.nlm.nih.gov/myncbi/1-AMNoyoc62Qs/bibliography/public/?sortby=pubDate&sdirection=descending)] [[Google Scholar](https://scholar.google.com/citations?user=ZQD-fmcAAAAJ)] [[Faculty Page](http://www.cibr.ac.cn/#/science/team/detail/547)] [[C.V.](CV/jingfeng.md)] <br clear="left" />

 <p style="color:gray">
 Jingfeng Zhou is currently a postdoc at the National Institute on Drug Abuse Intramural Research Program (NIDA-IRP), which is a part of the National Institutes of Health (NIH).
-He has accepted an offer of a tenure-track position as Assistant Investigator at the Chinese Institute for Brain Research (CIBR), Beijing.
-This lab website will be in use after his visiting postdoctoral fellow program at NIDA IRP ends by the end of May.
+He has accepted an offer of a tenure-track position as the Assistant Investigator at the Chinese Institute for Brain Research (CIBR), Beijing.
+The lab will be started in June 2021 after his visiting postdoctoral fellowship at NIDA IRP ends in May.
 </p>